 I like to think of this self-interrogation or requirements gathering as an act of mining.
 That is, you are mining your current business, delving deep into how you do things – these are the tunnels that you have dug before, with which now you are just re-familiarizing yourself in order to communicate the structure of those tunnels to your SuiteCommerce implementation team.
 However, when you reach the end of each old mine tunnel, you will still have to dig a bit further.

 Beyond outlining existing business processes, you also need to plot out a course for where the tunnels will go next... where you hope your company can become more efficient and effective through its new ecommerce site.
-Essentially, you are drawing a sort of tunnel map for your business processes, that will help guide the implementation process.
+Essentially, you are drawing a sort of tunnel map for your business processes, which will help guide the implementation process.

 Rather than beginning with what NetSuite offers natively, you may find it more fruitful to first sit down and think about the day-to-day needs of your own business.